Rogue wave: Design standards

 The U.S. Navy historically took the design position that the largest wave likely to be encountered was 21.4 m.
 Smith observed in 2007 that the navy now believes that larger waves can occur and the possibility of extreme waves that are steeper (i.e. do not have longer wavelengths) is now recognized.
-The navy has not had to make any fundamental changes in ship design as a consequence of new knowledge of waves greater than 21.4 m because they build to higher standards.
+The navy has not had to make any fundamental changes in ship design due to new knowledge of waves greater than 21.4 m because the ships are built to higher standards than required.

-The more than 50 classification societies worldwide each has different rules, although most new ships are built to the standards of the 12 members of the International Association of Classification Societies, which implemented two sets of common structural rules - one for oil tankers and one for bulk carriers, in 2006.
+There are more than 50 classification societies worldwide, each with different rules.
+However, most new ships are built to the standards of the 12 members of the International Association of Classification Societies, which implemented two sets of common structural rules—one for oil tankers and one for bulk carriers, in 2006.
 These were later harmonised into a single set of rules.

-Other uses of the term "rogue wave"

-Rogue waves can occur in media other than water.
-They appear to be ubiquitous in nature and have also been reported in liquid helium, in quantum mechanics, in nonlinear optics, in microwave cavities, in Bose–Einstein condensate, in heat and diffusion, and in finance.